intel/llvm/sycl/doc/extensions/experimental/sycl_ext_intel_esimd/sycl_ext_intel_esimd.md

 ##### Local accessors
-Regular SYCL local accessors can be passed from HOST to ESIMD kernel, be used in ESIMD kernel and functions called from kernel.
+Regular SYCL local accessors can be passed from HOST to an ESIMD kernel, be used in ESIMD kernel and functions called from kernel.
 It can also be passed from SYCL context to ESIMD using `invoke_simd()` API.
-Similarly to regular SYCL kernels, more than 1 local accessor can be passed to ESIMD kernel.
+Similar to regular SYCL kernels, more than 1 local accessor can be passed to an ESIMD kernel.

-Please notice that currently the local accessor can be passed through `invoke_simd()` only as a uniform pointer.
-Passing local accessor by-value is not yet supported in GPU driver.
+Please note that currently the local accessor can be passed through `invoke_simd()` only as a uniform pointer.
+Passing the local accessor by-value is not yet supported in the GPU driver.

 Restrictions:
 * `local_accessor` must NOT be used together with `slm_init` or `slm_allocator`.